Insights into CO dimerization at electrified Cu interfaces from large-scale machine learning simulations

 \subsubsection{Adsorbate+Surface generation}

-We begin by first constructing adsorbate+surface structures in vacuum.
-A bulk material is randomly sampled from a set of 39,821 materials in Materials Project.
-For the sampled bulk material, all symmetrically distinct surfaces with miller indices less than or equal to 3 are enumerated and a random surface is selected.
-The surface is tiled in the xy plane to a length of 8\angs.
-Anywhere between 1-5 adsorbates are then randomly sampled for placement, with a single adsorbate biased 50\% of the time and 20\% of multiple adsorbate samples being identical molecules.
+We begin by constructing adsorbate+surface structures in vacuum.
+A bulk material is randomly sampled from a set of 39,821 materials in the Materials Project.
+For the sampled bulk material, all symmetrically distinct surfaces with Miller indices less than or equal to 3 are enumerated and a random surface is selected.
+The surface is tiled in the xy-plane to a length of 8\angs.
+The number of adsorbates per structure is randomly sampled between 1 and 5, with a single adsorbate selected 50\% of the time.
+Of the configurations with multiple adsorbates, 20\% consist of identical molecules.
 The adsorbates are sampled from the original set of OC20 adsorbates, containing oxygen, hydrogen, C1/C2 molecules, and nitrogen-containing species \cite{oc20}.
-This set is extended to also include reactive intermediates from the OC20NEB\cite{wander2025cattsunami} and OCx24\cite{abed2024open}, see Appendix \ref{sec:struc}.
-Adsorbate(s) placement is performed with the \href{https://github.com/facebookresearch/fairchem/blob/dba2f17b46273533eccd7768a8a0fd028878fe86/src/fairchem/data/oc/core/adsorbate_slab_config.py#L63-L67}{Adsorb-ML workflow}\cite{lan2023adsorbml}, randomly placed on sites selected from Delaunay triangulation of surface atoms followed by rotations along the z-axis and wobbles around the x/y-axis.
+This set is extended to also include reactive intermediates from the OC20NEB~\cite{wander2025cattsunami} and OCx24~\cite{abed2024open} (Supplementary Table \ref{tab:adsorbates}).
+Adsorbate(s) placement is performed using the \href{https://github.com/facebookresearch/fairchem/blob/dba2f17b46273533eccd7768a8a0fd028878fe86/src/fairchem/data/oc/core/adsorbate_slab_config.py#L63-L67}{Adsorb-ML workflow}~\cite{lan2023adsorbml}.
+Adsorbates are randomly placed on sites selected from Delaunay triangulation of surface atoms, followed by rotations along the z-axis and wobbles around the x/y-axis.
 In structures with multiple adsorbates, sites are only considered if their distance to the nearest adsorbate does not result in considerable overlap ($r_{cov} + 0.1$\angs).